os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 ### Section 4.2 : Test and validate your study

 Once the usecase is created, you can create a study to check that it is correctly defined.
 A study is an instance of a usecase.
 A study can also be empty, it will represent the process with no inputs.
-An empty study can be created and then edited directly on the Sostrades website.
+An empty study can be created and then edited directly on the Sostrades platform.
 To create a study from a usecase, you can use one of the two methods below:

 #### Method 1: Using a Script